centrahq/api-documentation/user/pages/04.api-references/02.shop-api/04.v0-to-v1-changes/docs.md

 ---
-title: Shop API - changed between v0 and v1
+title: Shop API changes between v0 and v1
 altTitle: v0 to v1 changes
 excerpt: Click here to learn about the changes between v0 and v1 versions of Shop API
 taxonomy:
   category: docs
 ---

-This explains the current changes from Shop API v0 to v1.
+This article explains the current changes from Shop API v0 to v1.

 ### Errors